About the Data

 - High risk: Students with 10 or more absences in the given school year

-- Low risk: Students with five or fewer absences
+- Low risk: Students with fewer than 6 days absent

 Student absences from the entire current school year, regardless of a student’s current school of enrollment, are used to determine the risk levels.

 The Absenteeism Early Warning dashboard includes three graphs.
 The first graph shows the proportion of students in a school or district in each absenteeism risk level in the current year.
 All students enrolled in a school or district on the Third Friday of September of the current year are used as the denominator, while the numerator is determined based on all students currently enrolled.
 NOTE: Because of the difference between the numerator and denominator, the sum of the low, medium and high risk percentages will likely not add up to 100%.

 The next two graphs show prior year trends of high risk absenteeism rates.
 These rates represent the percentage of students enrolled in a school or district on the Third Friday of September with 10 or more absences in the given year.
 Rates from the prior five years are shown for the selected school or district and statewide.

 The Absenteeism Early Warning dashboard is intended to be used as a starting point for inquiry.
 Schools are encouraged to combine a student’s chronic absenteeism risk level with his or her DEWS and CCREWS scores, as well as current local and contextual information, when crafting an action plan.
 Monitoring a student’s attendance is a first step, but working with the student’s family and other educators in the building should also be planned.

 See About the Data – DEWS and About the Data – CCREWS for additional information on the other early warning dashboards.
 For resources on how to address chronic absenteeism in your school and community, please visit the Attendance Works website.